JuHolland/FbF_streamlit/README.md

 ## Usage

+Clone the repository to your local machine.
- - To run in locally: run `python -m streamlit run mainScript.py` in the cmd
+ - To run it locally: run `python -m streamlit run mainScript.py` in the cmd
  - To open the app:  https://share.streamlit.io/juholland/dashboard_fbf/main/mainScript.py